symfony/symfony-docs/service_container/autowiring.rst

 Another possibility is to use the ``#[Target]`` attribute.
 By using this attribute on the argument you want to autowire, you can define exactly which service to inject by using its alias.
-Thanks to this, you're able to have multiple services implementing the same interface and keep the argument name decorrelated of any implementation name (like shown in the example above).
+Thanks to this, you are able to have multiple services implementing the same interface and keep the argument name decorrelated of any implementation name (like shown in the example above).